KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-beta/add-and-activate-coins-on-atomicdex-mobile.md

 </div>

-- Once activated you will be brought back to "Portfolio" tab where you will see the coins you activated
+Once activated, AtomicDEX Mobile brings you back to the "Portfolio" tab.
+Your coins should now be activated.

 <div style="margin: 2rem; text-align: center; width: 80%">